Alastor, or The Spirit of Solitude: Critical reception

-Critical review
+Analysis

 Critics have spent a great deal of effort attempting to identify the Poet.
 One possibility is William Wordsworth, since the poem is framed with direct quotations from Wordsworth's poetry, and Shelley had a deeply ambivalent reaction to Wordsworth's poetry, as witnessed in his sonnet "To Wordsworth".

 Another is Robert Southey, whom Shelley had much admired and whose Thalaba the Destroyer, a favourite poem of Shelley's, prefigures Alastor in imagery and quest-narrative.
 Shelley sent a copy of the book to Southey.

 Similarities in imagery to Samuel Taylor Coleridge's Kubla Khan have been noted but Shelley is unlikely to have read that poem, still unpublished at the time of Alastors composition.
 The similarities might be explained by those between Thalaba and Kubla Khan, each of which was partly composed while Southey and Coleridge were in close contact.

 In 1912, Russian composer Nikolai Myaskovsky wrote his symphonic poem Alastor, Poème d'après Shelley (Op.
 14) based on Shelley's work.